noop-inc/documentation/src/content/docs/resources.md

 order: 5
 ---

-Resources are for storing state within your Applications, whether that's Amazon S3 to store image files or a relational database to store customer orders.
+Resources are for storing state within an Applications, whether that's Amazon S3 to store image files or a relational database to store customer orders.

 A Resource is created at the Environment level and can be attached to any Component in the Environment.